Tantrums In 3 Year Olds: Is This Behaviour Normal?

 Do 3 Year Old Have Tantrums On Purpose?

-However, if you give in to tantrums and your 3 year old learns that they work… they may well see that as their default way to get what they want and then the tantrum-like behaviour will become a habit.
+However, if you give in to tantrums and your 3 year old learns that they work… then the tantrum-like behavior will become a habit.

 Further Reading